anees12369/Terraform-Learning/Terraform-Intro+Concepts/State-File.md

 - If you only update one resource, Terraform changes only to that specific resource

 - Leads to **efficient, predictable deployments.**

+- e.g. Running the SAME configurations will produce the same results